N-Coder/pc-tree/README.md

 cd /root/pc-tree
 # build the binaries (including other libraries for comparison) optimized for your machine
 ./docker-install.sh
-# start the slurm daemon (this needs to be done everytime you re-enter the container)
+# start the slurm daemon (this needs to be done every time you re-enter the container)
 ./docker-start.sh
 ```